GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/offscreen-content-hidden/index.md

 title: Offscreen content is hidden from assistive technology
 description: |
-  Learn how to improve your web page's accessibility for assistive technology users by hiding off-screen content from assistive technologies.
+  Learn how to improve your web page's accessibility for assistive technology users by hiding offscreen content from assistive technologies.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse:
   - offscreen-content-hidden
 ---

-Ensure that only relevant parts of the page are exposed to screen readers and other assistive technologies.
+Ensure you only expose relevant parts of the page to screen readers and other assistive technologies.
 For instance,
 content that's offscreen or just presentational